TorchAI/scuroql-spec/README.md

 ScuroQL is a query language for APIs created by TorchAI.

 The ScuroQL will be used accompanied with Scuro Server.
-The Scuro Server will return the result as requested in a json format.
+The Scuro Server will return the result as ScuroQL query requested in a json format.

 For more information about Scuro, please refer (here)[https://github.com/TorchAI/scuro].